JKBehrens/CoBOS/README.md

 Clone the repository, install [pdm](https://pdm-project.org/latest/) (if you haven't done so before) go to the repository root folder and install it via:

-pdm install
+`pdm install`

-Before pushing your commits, you can check the code formating with pdm lint and tests with pdm test.
+Before pushing your commits, you can check the code formating with `pdm lint` and tests with `pdm test`.

 ## Quick Start